toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 Hover or tap the card to see the style change.
 This is achieved by setting the `:hover` pseudo-class.
 @@@

-In the **Style** section of the styling tab panel, you can create additional style variants that apply only when specific conditions are met:
+In the **Style** section of the style tab panel, you can create additional style variants that apply only when specific conditions are met:

 - Pseudo-classes (`:hover`, `:active`, `:focus`, etc.)
 - [Classes](#class-based-styles) defined in the [attributes tab](/the-editor/element-panel#attributes-tab)